Apirone/apirone-sdk-php/docs/currency.md

 # Currency class

-Currency class is designed to work with Apirone currencies and contains all necessary data and methods.
+The currency class is designed to work with Apirone currencies and contains all necessary data and methods.
 It is used to synchronize settings between the API and local settings, allows you to set the transfer address and processing fees in the API.